reasonml/reasonml.github.io/docs/faq.md

 ---

 ### Should I learn Reason or OCaml first?
 There's no need to pick!
 Reason and OCaml share the exact same semantics (i.e. how the code runs).
 Only the syntax differ.
 Carry [Reason-tools](https://github.com/reasonml/reason-tools) around so that you can freely convert between the two syntaxes.
 A Reason tutorial is an OCaml tutorial, vice-versa.
-In the terminal, you can have these alises:
+In the terminal, you can have these aliases:

 ```sh
 # converts ocaml code into reason